Tidy up with Amazon Prime Day home deals on Dyson, Winix and Shark

 What should I buy during Amazon Prime Day?

 If you've been waiting for deep discounts on TVs, laptops, kitchen appliances or robot vacuums, Amazon Prime Day has rare discounts on thousands of Reviewed-approved products.
-In years past, Amazon Prime Day has offered impressive savings on big-ticket items, making it the perfect time to invest in new gadgets and home essentials.
 If you're looking to elevate your at-home entertainment setup, we suggest shopping for deals on top-rated smart TVs.
 Meanwhile, if you want to cook up restaurant-quality dishes at home, look to markdowns on customer-favorite air fryers and pressure cookers.

 How much does Amazon Prime cost?